ghoshnirmalya/nirmalyaghosh.com/src/pages/articles/authentication-js-strapi-nextauth.md

 ## Introduction

 [Strapi](https://strapi.io/) is the leading open-source headless CMS.
-It’s 100% Javascript, fully customizable and developer-first.
+It's 100% Javascript, fully customizable and developer-first.
 I've been using Strapi for some of my [Open Source projects](https://github.com/ghoshnirmalya) and the developer experience is really good.
 It has helped me build prototypes and products much faster.

 I've created a [boilerplate](https://github.com/ghoshnirmalya/nextjs-strapi-boilerplate) so that you can get up and running with [Strapi](http://strapi.io/), [Next.js](https://nextjs.org/) and [Apollo](https://www.apollographql.com/) quickly.
 Check out the project on [Github](https://github.com/ghoshnirmalya/nextjs-strapi-boilerplate).